JShollaj/AWS-Machine-Learning/Practical Data Science on AWS.md

 - Model Training & Tuning

-  - Using pre-trained models, helps reduce training time &
+  - Using pre-trained models, helps reduce training time & costs (adapting to our use case).

+  -